akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 146: Tuesday July 20, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Working on Twenty-One bonus features and refactoring.

+**My Feelings**: Only got one feature done today which wasn't as much as I hoped.
+It was interesting to note how quickly time flies by when I'm debugging however.

 ### Day 145: Monday July 19, 2021

 **Pomodoros Completed**: 7